 M. di Giulio noted that there seemed to be no agreement at that time among the CMC members on how to proceed and that she believed all of the relevant information had been presented.
 S. Townes replied that he wanted to establish a process for proceeding and that coming to a decision now for a complex problem could be problematic.
 He suggested that the Secretariat should create a poll to settle the issue which would give CMC members time to review both sides of the issue.
 N. Bobrinsky agreed with S. Townes’ proposal

 M. di Giulio agreed to present the positions of the SLS and SEA Area Directors with one sentence from each and provide links to both positions’ supporting materials.
 S. Townes asked if the other CMC members agreed with this course of action.
 S. Tafazoli agreed with this approach.
-Tsutomu S agreed.
+T. Shigeta agreed.
 C. Perry agreed.
 J.M.
 Soula agreed and noted that no other course of action appeared possible and that it was undesirable to delay a resolution until the fall meetings.

 CMC-A-2020-06-04 - The CMC directs the CESG Chair to provide the SLS and SEA Area Director’s presentations on the unresolved CESG poll to the Secretariat for distribution and inclusion in the meeting materials CWE folder.